This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 Ingredients

-- 2 onions, finely chopped
+- 2 medium onions finely chopped

 - 1 tsp ghee

-- 2 1/2 tsp sea salt (please don’t use table salt!)
+- 2 ½ tsp sea salt please don’t use table salt!

-- 1 cup of golden raisins
+- 1 cup golden raisins

 - 1 tsp ghee